How To Cook Delicious Quinoa (Master TIPS & RECIPES)

 Quinoa is a health powerhouse.
 It contains complete protein, antioxidants, and fiber.
 For every cup of quinoa consumed, the consumer receives 8 grams of protein and only 3.4 grams of fat.
 This one cup of seeds only contains 222 calories and is free of any cholesterol.
 It also provides the body with Vitamin B, Vitamin E, Calcium, Copper, Iron, Magnesium, Manganese, Omega-3 fatty acids, Phosphorous, Potassium, Selenium, and Zinc.
 After researching the nutritional benefits, it can provide more benefits than other grains or seeds.
 It can make a person healthier and improve someone’s physical condition.
 Eating quinoa can also lower cholesterol!
 There are endless health benefits people enjoy if grains are cooked correctly!

 Rinsing quinoa is essential for a delicious dish.
 There are some opinions that say rinsing seeds are not necessary.
 It would be beneficial to try it both ways and see if the consumers can taste a difference.
-The reason to rinse seeds are because the rinsing process takes off the outer coating from the seed of quinoa.
+The reason to rinse seeds is that the rinsing process takes off the outer coating from the seed of quinoa.
 The outer coating can make quinoa taste bitter or even soapy.
 It is not a long process.
 Pour the seeds in a fine mesh sieve and run water over it for 5-10 minutes.
 It helps to agitate the quinoa slightly with your hand while rinsing it to make sure all of the seeds are rinsed thoroughly.

 How to cook quinoa recipes

 There are hundreds of quinoa recipes available on the internet.
 There are recipes that use quinoa in the main dishes, mix it with meat, vegetarian meals, use it in the salad, breakfast recipes, etc. The options are abundant!
 Here is one recipe from Giada De Laurentiis that people have really enjoyed.
 It’s best to start with a tried and true recipe so you do not have a bad taste on dishes from South America, literally.
 This is a herbed quinoa recipe.

 2 3/4 cups low-sodium chicken stock